impostorsguides/impostorsguides.github.io/rbenv/part-1/1-b-content.md

 /bin
 ```

 As you may have guessed, the `PATH` string is a list of directories on your computer, concatenated together into a single string with the `:` character used as a delimiter.
-This delimiter is also called an "internal field separator", and [UNIX refers to it by the environment variable `IFS`](https://web.archive.org/web/20220715010436/https://www.baeldung.com/linux/ifs-shell-variable).
+This delimiter is also called an "internal field separator", and [UNIX refers to it by the environment variable `IFS`](https://web.archive.org/web/20220715010436/https://www.baeldung.com/linux/ifs-shell-variable){:target="_blank" rel="noopener"}.

 UNIX splits the `PATH` string using `IFS` as that delimiter when you type a command into the terminal.
 If and when UNIX finds an executable file named `ruby` in one of those directories, it will stop checking the list of directories from `PATH`, and attempt to run that executable along with whatever flags or arguments were passed to it.